warlockbrawl/warlockbrawl.com/articles/warcraft-3.md

 ### Battle.net

 Playing Warlock on Battle.net requires no additional setup and is the recommended platform to play Warlock on.
 Simply run the game and log into Battle.net and create or join games on the custom games list.
+The latest map can be found [here](https://www.warlockbrawl.com/download/).

 ### Other clients